Soul of a Citizen

 should discussing citizen activism play in high school and college education?
 Were you

-involved in the 2008 election, on either side?
+involved in any recent elections, on either side?
+Have you been involved in any other issues or causes?
 What got you involved, or what

 CHAPTER 1: MAKING OUR LIVES COUNT

 [Discussion tip: The next few chapters explore how ordinary and seemingly powerless

 individuals can create powerful social change.
 That's a hard concept for many students to

 grasp, because it cuts against the grain of our culture.
 They may even distance themselves

 from the people whose stories I present by saying they could never do

 anything comparable.
 It helps, therefore, to focus on the humble beginnings of the individuals I